vikas2001mishra/Python-Collection-Data-Types/README.md

 # Append Method:
-        .Can be a single value or a list, list will append as list of list
+        •Can be a single value or a list, list will append as list of list

 marks = [33,45,67,89,98]